lidianycs/lidianycs.github.io/_pages/about.md

   - /about.html
 ---

-I have a PhD in Computer Science from the Federal University of Bahia (Salvador, Brazil), with a visiting research period at Virginia Commonwealth University (VCU) (Richmond, United States).
-Using mixed-methods approaches, my research focuses on the human aspects of software engineering, particularly empathy, team dynamics, developers' well-being, productivity, and inclusion.
+I have a **PhD in Computer Science** from the Federal University of Bahia (Salvador, Brazil), with a visiting research period at Virginia Commonwealth University (VCU) (Richmond, United States).
+Using **mixed-methods approaches**, my research focuses on the **human aspects of software engineering**, particularly empathy, team dynamics, developers' well-being, productivity, and inclusion.
 I have over 15 years of industry experience as a software engineer, working for a startup company and at large government institutions.

 I am dedicated to increasing access to computer science and enjoy teaching outreach courses for underrepresented groups.